 “The idea is to motivate students to study science.
 It's no longer nerdy stuff but full of action, adventure and excitement,” he explained the purpose of the exhibit.

-“La Sagrada Família” Book Out November 24
+“La Sagrada Família” Book Coming November 24

 Lou Marinoff Publishes Seventh Book

-New Book by Professor Crain
+New Book by William Crain

 "The Emotional Lives of Animals and Children: Insights from a Farm Sanctuary," is the latest book by City College psychologist William Crain.
 It was published October 17 by Turning Stone Press.
 The book is based on Professor Crain's observations of animal behavior in a sanctuary he and his wife established in 2008.